Customer intelligence for complex B2B revenue teams

 Input layer

-Turn tone, timing, hesitation, and unstated concerns from email, meetings, and chat into usable team judgment.
+Turn tone, timing, hesitation, and unstated concerns from email, meetings, and chat into useful account intelligence.

 Output to next layer